pagkly/Zed/Investopedia3/Operating Ratio.md

 OperatingRatio\=OperatingExpenses+CostofGoodsSoldNetSalesOperating\\, Ratio = \\frac{Operating\\, Expenses\\, +\\, Cost\\, of\\, Goods\\, Sold}{Net\\, Sales}

-1. From a company's income statement take the total [cost of goods sold](https://www.investopedia.com/terms/c/cogs.asp), which can also be called cost of sales.
+1. From a company's income statement take the total [[cost of goods sold]](https://www.investopedia.com/terms/c/cogs.asp), which can also be called cost of sales.
 2. Find total operating expenses, which should be farther down the income statement.
 3. Add total operating expenses and cost of goods sold or COGS and plug the result into the numerator of the formula.
 4. Divide the sum of operating expenses and COGS by the total net sales.